The Vermont Statutes Online

 (7) Practicing outside or beyond a psychologist's area of training or competence without appropriate supervision.

-(9) Conduct which violates the "Ethical Principles of Psychologists and Code of Conduct" of the American Psychological Association, effective December 1, 1992, or its successor principles and code.
+(9) Conduct that violates the "Ethical Principles of Psychologists and Code of Conduct" of the American Psychological Association, effective December 1, 1992, or its successor principles and code.

-(10) Conduct which violates the "ASPPB Code of Conduct-1990" of the Association of State and Provincial Psychology Boards, or its successor code.
+(10) Conduct that violates the "ASPPB Code of Conduct-1990" of the Association of State and Provincial Psychology Boards, or its successor code.

 (11) Use of conversion therapy as defined in 18 V.S.A. § 8351 on a client younger than 18 years of age.
 (Added 1975, No. 228 (Adj.
 Sess.), § 2; amended 1981, No. 241 (Adj.
 Sess.), § 1; 1993, No. 98, § 7; 1993, No. 222 (Adj.
 Sess.), § 3; 1997, No. 145 (Adj.
 Sess.), § 50; 1999, No. 52, § 26; 1999, No. 133 (Adj.
 Sess.), § 24; 2013, No. 27, § 34; 2015, No. 138 (Adj.
 Sess.), § 5.)

 (a) After giving opportunity for hearing, the board may take disciplinary action against a licensee or applicant found guilty of unprofessional conduct.